 One or two rides won’t hurt, but continuous use in salty water will cause a build-up of debris inside your boat.
 The battery and motor can accumulate deposits which damages them and disrupts their function.
 This is why after every single ride, in any water, you should always take out the batteries from your boat and drain the water which seeped inside.

-For more on taking RC boats in salt water, read my article here
+Read my article for more on taking RC boats in salt water

 3 All-Rounder RC Boat Recommendations

 The best RC boats in the game are the ones which can perform in all waters, whether calm or rough.
 Most, if not all, RC boats are great for pools, ponds and lakes.
 But only a few can succeed in rough waters.

 Even if you aren’t interested in racing your RC boat or taking it to the ocean, you can also benefit from having a durable boat which performs well.

 Here are the top 3 boats that perform across the board, in no particular order:

 Although not as fast as other options on the market, this model is waterproof and approved for both fresh and saltwater.
 It has a charge time of 45 minutes, giving 8 minutes run time which isn’t too bad compared to how long you need to charge some other models.
 You can also get spare batteries with ease and don’t have to worry about recharging it that often.

 Altair is one of the most popular RC boat brands with great reviews, one of its models is also mentioned in the ranking above.
 This particular boat has a top speed of 30mph, which is a lot of speed for a boat its size.
 It’s accompanied by capsize recovery, a low battery, and a low signal alarm.